Huawei's 2011 revenue growth slows

 No other details were immediately available.

-Huawei has been capturing market share in the telecom equipment sector, but as sector spending slowed due to weak U.S. and Europe economies, it is diversifying into the enterprise market, which is now dominated by Cisco Systems (CSCO.O).
+Huawei has been capturing market share in the telecom equipment sector, but as sector spending slowed due to weak U.S. and Europe economies, it is diversifying into the enterprise market, which is now dominated by Cisco Systems.

 Huawei's handsets business has also been gaining traction and it is now the world's sixth largest handphone vendor.